Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications: Design of Graph Neural Network Models

 To construct a graph representation of the vehicular network, we treat each V2V pair as a node, denoted as ${N_g} = [v_1, v_2, v_3, ..., v_k]$, and the interference relationships between links as edges.
 For node $v$, it contains an initial feature vector $x_v$ and a list $N(v)$ storing the indices of its neighboring nodes.
 The initial feature of a node encapsulates the local observations of channels and interference information by the vehicle.
 Based on the assumption that the number of subchannels equals the number of CUEs, denoted as $m$, we record for the $i$-th subchannel the instantaneous channel power gain for V2V links, represented as $G_t[i], i \in M$, the subchannel power gain from the transmitter to the receiver in V2I links, denoted as $H_t[i], i \in M$, and the interference signal strength from the previous time slot, denoted as $I_{t-1}[i], i \in M$.
 Consequently, the feature of node $v$ can be expressed as

 where $||$ denotes the concatenation of vectors.
 Existing methods predominantly construct the vehicular network as a complete graph, emulating the mutual interference relationships among all links.
 However, when the number of vehicles in the environment is substantial, the graph becomes exceedingly complex, and the computational load for aggregating node features escalates, leading to prolonged decision-making times and potentially introducing additional delays.
 To address this issue, we propose constructing the graph based on the communication relationships between vehicles.
 Since each V2V pair consists of a transmitting vehicle and a receiving vehicle, and assuming there are s vehicles in the environment, represented as ${v} = [V_1, V_2, V_3, ..., V_s]$.
 We assign a unique label to each V2V link, denoted as $V_t to V_r$, where $V_t,V_r \in V$.
-Here, $V_t$ signifies the transmitting vehicle, and $V_r$ denotes the receiving vehicle, Referring to Fig. \ref{fig2}, let's assume that vehicle Vx has three destination vehicles, namely $V_m$, $V_p$, and $V_o$, and that $V_x$ is also the target vehicle for $V_y$ and $V_z$.
-The labels for the V2V link nodes formed by these vehicles are as follows: $V_x to V_m$, $V_x to V_p$, $V_x to V_o$,$V_y to V_x$, and $V_z to V_x$.
-For each node, taking the node $V_x to V_m$ as an example, we consider all nodes with labels containing either $V_x$ or $V_m$ as neighbors of node $V_x to V_m$.
-This includes all nodes labeled as $V_x to Z$, $Z to V_x$, $V_m to Z$, and $Z to V_m$, where $Z$ represents any vehicle that meets the conditions.
-We stipulate that each vehicle selects three transmission destinations from a list of nearby neighboring vehicles, meaning that each vehicle initiates three V2V links.
-As a result, the total number of V2V links in the environment is $3s$, where s is the number of vehicles.
-For each vehicle, the number of its neighboring vehicles can be approximated to be around 12.
-This approximation is based on the fact that each vehicle $(V_x,V_m)$ has three outgoing links $(V_x to Z, V_m to Z)$ and an uncertain number of incoming links $(Z to V_x, Z to V_m)$.
-However, since the total number of links is three times the number of vehicles, the average number of times a vehicle serves as a receiver is also 3.
-Therefore, the number of neighbors for each vehicle is approximately 12 and remains constant regardless of the increase in the number of vehicles in the environment.
-In contrast, in a complete graph, the number of neighbors for each node is $3s - 1$, which continuously increases with the number of vehicles, leading to a higher complexity as the number of vehicles grows.
+Here, \( V_t \) denotes the transmitting vehicle, and \( V_r \) denotes the receiving vehicle.
+Fig. \ref{fig2} illustrates our proposed graph construction method based on communication relationships.
+Assume that vehicle \( V_x \) has three destination vehicles: \( V_m \), \( V_p \), and \( V_o \).
+At the same time, \( V_x \) is also the target vehicle for vehicles \( V_y \) and \( V_z \).
+The labels for the V2V link nodes formed by these vehicles are as follows: \( V_x \) to \( V_m \), \( V_x \) to \( V_p \), \( V_x \) to \( V_o \), \( V_y \) to \( V_x \), and \( V_z \) to \( V_x \).
+For each node, taking the node \( V_x \) to \( V_m \) as an example, we consider all nodes with labels containing either \( V_x \) or \( V_m \) as neighbors of the node \( V_x \) to \( V_m \).
+This includes all nodes labeled as \( V_x \) to \( Z \), \( Z \) to \( V_x \), \( V_m \) to \( Z \), and \( Z \) to \( V_m \), where \( Z \) represents any vehicle that meets the conditions.